Kate Silverton is one of our most popular and accomplished broadcasters.

 Kate also won huge acclaim for her natural presentation and authenticity in the BBC feature ‘Ultimate Wild Water’ overcoming her fear of open water to tackle some of Britain’s most notorious waters by kayak as well as winning plaudits for her reports from the frontline in both Iraq and Afghanistan.

-Kate is an active supporter of a number of charities including TUSK, Born Free, Kids Company and has twice taken part in the London Triathlon to raise money for SPARKS childrens’ charity.
+Kate is an active supporter of a number of charities including TUSK, Born Free and has twice taken part in the London Triathlon to raise money for SPARKS childrens’ charity.

 Kate graduated from the University of Durham with a BSc in Psychology, specialising in child development.
 Before that she studied Arabic and Middle Eastern history.